xuranw/MuSiC/README.md

-# Deconvolution of Bulk Sequencing Experiments using Single Cell Data with Weight
+# MUlti-sample SIgle Cell deconvolution (MuSiC)

-`wdec` is a bioinformatics analysis pipeline that leverages single-cell sequencing data to estimate cell type proportions of RNA-seq data from bulk tissue samples.
+`MuSiC` is a bioinformatics analysis pipeline that leverages single-cell sequencing data to estimate cell type proportions of RNA-seq data from bulk tissue samples.

-## How to cite `wdec`
+## How to cite `MuSiC`
 When using this work in any way, please cite the following publication: